memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 #### Why the rating

 * Cross-platform ❌
-* Supports armcc/Keil, IAR, and Makefiles ⚠️ (only IAR and GCC are supported by simplicity studio)
+* Supports armcc/Keil, IAR, and Makefiles ❌
 * Lots of bundled examples ✅
 * Single zip, no install needed ❌